 Now, consider the popular “safe” alternative – hire a driver to take you everywhere, wait for you at each stop, and bring you back.
 Most local drivers would charge about $10/hr, and would expect to have their meals paid for as well (which is only fair).
 That would have cost us about $150 total.
 Even if we had used a cheaper driver, who maybe charged a flat rate, it would be hard to do it for less than $100 – unless of course we had only gone to Guayaquil for the doctor’s appointment, and come right back home.
 Then we probably could have done it for under $80.

 To each his or her own, certainly.
 Everyone has to find their own comfort level with living in a foreign country, and I don’t mean to disparage anyone.
 And you never know, our next trip could be the one where Fate bitch-slaps us and puts us in our places.
 But I don’t want to live in fear of something that could happen.
 I feel like we have a wonderful opportunity living in Ecuador.
-There are so many things to see and do here, so many new experiences, and even if we felt like we have seen everything, we are in South America, and that much closer to even more fun stuff.
+There are so many things to see and do, so many new experiences, and even if we felt like we have seen everything the country has to offer we are in South America, and that much closer to even more fun stuff.